jonibim/UltimateTestCollection2IP90/README.md

 An Index/"Table of Contents" is available at the first page by the name "Overview of all exams with their exercises" in both .txt, .docx and .PDF , provided by Isabel.

  -- Joni

-### P.S: Also the repo is still WIP as I am still working on some tests.
-But is mostly 80% done right now